openid/cg-ai-identity-management/README.md

 # cg-ai-identity-management
 This CG provides a safe space to assess use cases, modularization (role, scope, outcomes), existing and emerging AI architectures, progress CG and whitepaper recommendations, develop liaisons, and mature other AI community partners as appropriate.

+Progress of this Community Group is [tracked in its Wiki](https://github.com/openid/cg-ai-identity-management/wiki)

 For more information:

 - [AIIM CG page at OpenID Foundation](https://openid.net/cg/artificial-intelligence-identity-management-community-group/)